wearemolecule/route53-kubernetes/README.md

 configured by kubernetes.
 This assumes that a hosted zone exists in Route53 for mydomain.com.
 Any record that previously existed for that dns record will be updated.

+#### Evaluating target health

+Target Health Evaluation by Route 53 can be enabled by adding an `evaluateTargetHealth=true` annotation.
+Please note that if you have specified multiple domains with the `domainName` annotation, target health evaluation will be enabled for each record created.

 ### Alternative setup